32Butterfly/Tetris-Clone-using-JavaFX/README.md

 ```

 ## License
-This project is licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0) License.
-You are free to use, share, and adapt the software as long as proper credit is given to the original author.

-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the BSD 2-Clause License.
+You are free to use, share, and adapt the software under the following conditions: See the [LICENSE](LICENSE) file for details.